Periodic solutions of coupled Boussinesq equations and Ostrovsky-type models free from zero-mass contradiction: Weakly Nonlinear Solution

 To simplify the problem we will consider initial conditions that satisfy the condition $d_{3} = d_{4} = 0$, that is

-This condition appears naturally in many physical applications, and we impose it here in order to simplify our derivations.
-As was shown in \cite{Khusnutdinova19} for the Boussinesq-Klein-Gordon equation (\ref{BousEq}), such conditions can be relaxed.
+This condition appears naturally in many physical applications and is imposed here to simplify our derivations, however, as was shown for the BKG equation, it can be relaxed (see the Appendix in \cite{Khusnutdinova19}).